TheHun89/OOP/README.md

 }
 ```

-Throws Statement
+Throws Statement:

 ```
 public void writeList() throws IOException, IndexOutOfBoundsException {
 ```

-finally – block at end of try/catch that always executes
+**finally** – block at end of try/catch that always executes
-try with resources – resources closed when program is finished with them
+**try with resources** – resources closed when program is finished with them